le-dragon-dev/rust-chip-8/README.md

 # Rust CHIP-8
-A chip-8 emulator written in rust
+A chip-8 emulator written in rust.

+It uses SDL2, be sure to have the depedencies specified in this crate: https://github.com/Rust-SDL2/rust-sdl2

 --------------------------------------------------
-### Documentation
+### Documentations
 Here is my [Rust CHIP-8 emulator documentation](EmulatorDoc.md), but you can find all the sources I used below:
 - http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/